-The brms model was fit using 4 chains and 5000 iterations with 2000 warmups per chain.
-The priors for this model were chosen both based on expert knowledge (i.e., previously reported values), empirical observations, and the joint prior predictive distribution (CITATION), ie if a set of relatively uninformative priors led to biologically or physically impossible predictions, the prior ranges were narrowed.
+The brms model was fitted using 4 chains and 10000 iterations with 3000 warmups per chain.
+The priors for this model were chosen both based on expert knowledge (i.e., previously reported values), empirical observations, and the joint prior predictive distribution (CITATION) (i.e., if a set of relatively uninformative priors led to biologically or physically impossible predictions, the prior ranges were narrowed).
 This is particularly important for hyperparameters dealing with the standard deviation between groups in a hierarchical model.
 A summary of the prior model values and their sources is given below (Table 5).

 Table 5.
 Model priors…